arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 Queues' capacity utilization is almost useless as a metric for real-time control because you can't estimate either demand or capacity with sufficient accuracy, as discussed in [Principle Q3](#q3-the-principle-of-queueing-capacity-utilization-capacity-utilization-increases-queues-exponentially).

-Choose queue size as the control variable, instead of capacity utilization.
+Choose queue size as the control variable instead of capacity utilization.

 Small changes in capacity utilization will translate to large changes in queue size and cycle time because of the steep slope of the queueing curve (exponential).
-This means that a relatively wide control band of queue size will force the system into a very tight range of capacity utilization. **Controlling queue size directly controls cycle time.**
+This means that a relatively wide control band of queue size will force the system into a very tight capacity utilization range. **Controlling queue size directly controls cycle time.**

 ![Steep slope of the queuing curve](/images/originals/queue-size-vs-percent-capacity-utilization-slope.png)

 #### Q14: The Second Queue Size Control Principle: Don't control cycle time, control queue size.

-???
+It's more manageable controlling queue size than cycle time.
+Cycle time is a lagging indicator because you can only evaluate it when a job exits the system.
+You can determine the queue size instantly at the moment that it changes.

+#### Q15: The Diffusion Principle: Over time, queues will randomly spin seriously out of control and will remain in this state for long periods.

+#### Q16: The Intervention Principle: We cannot rely on randomness to correct a random queue.

-### 4 - Exploiting Variability
+### Chapter 4 - Exploiting Variability

 #### V1: The Principle of Beneficial Variability: Variability can create economic value.